Edb83/snake/README.md

 **1. Responsive HTML canvas**

-- The core game (including the current score and high score) is represented through an HTML canvas and could appear as a standalone element in another environment
+- The core game (including the current score and high score) is exists entirely in an HTML canvas element and could appear as a standalone element in another environment
 - Whatever the display size or screen orientation, the canvas adapts to fill the maximum possible screen area while preserving its graphical resolution and aspect ratio.
 A strong mobile experience was an essential requirement, and every effort has been made to ensure the game scales as far as possible without the need for extensive CSS styling.
 This extends not just to the size of the snake and food, but to the font-size of the scoreboard and to the size, velocity and gravity of particle effects

 **2. Responsive controls**